 Fosters can also be lifesavers for pets who can’t adapt to shelter life, those who need to be nursed back to health and orphaned animals who need special care.

 This uncertain and stressful time is also a wonderful opportunity to unify behind a common love of animals.
-COVID-19 does not discriminate; people from all backgrounds and communities will be impacted.
+COVID-19 does not discriminate; people from all backgrounds and communities have been impacted.
 A deep connection to animals transcends socio-economic, racial, ethnic and geographic boundaries and honoring that bond with compassion, not judgment, is a very simple yet impactful way to contribute positively in your community during this crisis.

 Do you have resources specifically to help animal shelters and rescues deal with COVID-19?